Alaska 2024 - Day 4 Sitka

 Migrating salmon, Sitka.

-That many salmon all together was quite a sight.
+That many salmon all together was quite a site.
 Our guide said that once they spawn and die, the place gets pretty smelly from all the dead fish.
-They hope for a big rain to clear out the streams.
+They hope for a big ran to clear out the streams.

 The park had a nicely laid out, spacious museum with art and tools and materials used by the indigenous Tlingit people.
 Whenever I heard a Tlingit person say the word Tlingit, it sounded like they were saying "klinkit."
 It means "people of the tides."